Hiding and showing camp info

 Meet & greet: 12/15/2020

-The Catamount Institute and RMFI will host at least 6 after-school sessions and 4 Saturday sessions to prepare students for a week-long outdoor adventure in Utah over spring break.
-The sessions are an opportunity for all grade levels to gain confidence in the pursuit of outdoor adventures, career knowledge, and themselves.
+There will be 5 after-school sessions and 3 Saturday sessions to prepare students for a week-long outdoor adventure in Fruita, CO over spring break.
+The sessions are an opportunity for participants to gain confidence in the pursuit of outdoor adventures, mountain biking, career knowledge, and themselves.
 We aim to provide students the tools they need to succeed in and outside of the classroom.
 Each session will include a career component where the students are able to work with local professionals from organizations like Colorado Springs Parks, Recreation, and Cultural Services.

 Frequently Asked Questions

-Food will be provided for both overnight trips and Saturday programs.
+Food will be provided for overnight trips and Saturday programs.
 We will accommodate all dietary needs.

-The B.O.L.T. staff have extensive combined experience in facilitating outdoor education, leadership development, camping programs, first aid, environmental conservation, and trail restoration projects.
-Please learn more about our organizations at the following webpages: https://www.catamountinstitute.org https://www.rmfi.org/
+The B.O.L.T. staff have extensive combined experience in facilitating outdoor recreation, outdoor education, leadership development, camping programs, first aid, and environmental conservation.
+Please learn more about our organizations at the following webpages: https://www.catamountinstitute.org

 - No more than 10 students per group